How To Clean A Garbage Disposal with Ice.

 Little did you know that a FREE solution is sitting right in your freezer.
 ICE!!!

-Ice will not only clean your garbage disposal, but it will also sharpen the blades.
+Ice will not only keep your garbage disposal clean, but it will also sharpen the garbage disposal’s blades.

 And sharp blades are vital when it comes to breaking down food particles and waste.